-Addressing the issue of delay in renewal of BPL card through RTI
+Addressing the issue of delay in renewal of BPL card through RTI19 Aug, 2012

 The appellant had submitted her BPL card for renewal to the Food & Supplies Department.
 She claimed that the application which she had submitted to the Public Authority for renewal of the card has been lost by them and she has been facing great difficulty in meeting both ends without her card.
 Later, she filed an application under Right to Information (RTI) Act seeking the action taken on her BPL Card.
 The Public Information Officer (PIO) did not respond to the application.
 The First Appellate Authority (FAA) issued an order directing the PIO AC (Central) to inform the appellant the status of review of BPL Card and to explain the reasons for not replying to the RTI application.